dorjeduck/zenoqx/README.md

 ## Purpose

 Personal learning project exploring RL/JAX/Equinox.
-This evaluates [Equinox](https://github.com/patrick-kidger/equinox) as an alternative to the still widely used [Flax Linen](https://flax-linen.readthedocs.io/en/latest/), whose successor [NNX](https://flax.readthedocs.io/en/latest/nnx/index.html) hasn't clicked for me yet...
+This evaluates [Equinox](https://github.com/patrick-kidger/equinox) as an alternative to the still widely used [Flax Linen](https://flax-linen.readthedocs.io/en/latest/), whose successor [NNX](https://flax.readthedocs.io/en/latest/nnx/index.html) hasn't clicked for me yet.

+Beyond learning, this implementation hopefully will serve as a foundation for experimenting with novel RL approaches once it matures.

 ## Status